AdobeDocs/app-builder/getting_started/first_app.md

 1. `.env`: this file contains environment variables that are useful for the app during development, e.g. Adobe I/O Runtime credentials and Adobe Product API tenant specifics (API key, secrets, etc.)
     - The environment variables defined here can be used in the application (e.g. in `manifest.yml`).
 If you've set up credentials for the selected workspaces, you should be able to see some of those values prepopulated upon initialization, like `AIO_runtime_auth` and `AIO_runtime_namespace`.
     - This file is automatically included in `.gitignore`. **It is not intented be shared given the credentials and secrets listed.**
-1. `console.json`: this file contains the credentials set up through your Project Firefly project.
-    - This file is also automatically included in `.gitignore`. **It is not intented be shared given the credentials and secrets listed.**
-    - This file can be downloaded directly from the [Adobe Developer Console](https://console.adobe.io/) as well.
-You can retrieve it by going to a workspace, and clicking on the `Download all` button.

 ## 6.Developing the Application